MicrosoftDocs/PowerShell-Docs/gallery/psgallery/psgallery_status.md

 =========================

+## 12/13/2016 - Unable to send emails via PowerShellGallery website

+__Summary of Impact__: Starting 12/13/2016, any messages sent via Contact Owners, Contact Support, or Report Abuse are not being received by the PowerShell Gallery Administrators.
+__Root Cause__: Engineers identified the cause as an outage in the Office 365 SMTP server.
+__Resolution__: Engineers are working with Azure to resolve the server outage.
+__Next Steps__: If you used the Contact Owners, Contact Support, or Report Abuse links to send mail to cgadmin@microsoft.com during this time and we have not responded, please send your request directly to cgadmin@microsoft.com.
+We apologize for the inconvenience.

 ## 8/10/2016 - Resolved: Unable to send emails to cgadmin@microsoft.com

 __Summary of Impact__: Between 8/5/2016 and 8/10/2016, customers were unable to send emails to cgadmin@microsoft.com, or use the Contact Us feature.